I remember when I had the great idea …

 - The overly-tight type: that’s often strong, but only in smaller ranges.
 They can be great at contraction, but not so good at relaxation – this was me.

 - The overly-bendy type: that’s often flexible, but lacks the ability to use it to move dynamically.
 They can be great at relaxing into positions, but not so good at contraction.

 - The mixed type: that’s tight in some places and bendy in others.
 They fit somewhere in the middle of the above two types.

 Where do you fit in the mix?

-When I tested just stretching on myself and those who represented the other types, it wasn’t as effective as I initially anticipated.
+When I tested just stretching on myself (the overly-tight type) and also those who represented the other types, it wasn’t as effective as I initially anticipated.

-While we improved range of motion in the short term, the following day, our bodies just went back to the way it was.
+While we improved our range of motion in the short term, the following day, our bodies just went back to the way they were.
 This happened day after day.